polyformproject/commercial.polyformproject.org/terms.md

 {{#term=year}}
 ## Fixed Term

-This agreement will continue for one year.
+This agreement will continue for one year{{#trial=yes}} after the trial period ends{{/trial=yes}}.
 {{/term=year}}

 {{#term=renewing}}
 ## Term and Renewal

-This agreement will continue for one year, then renew automatically for an additional year at a time.
+This agreement will continue for one year{{#trial=yes}} after the trial period ends{{/trial=yes}}, then renew automatically for an additional year at a time.
 Either side can stop this agreement from renewing by giving notice at least ninety days before it renews again.
 {{/term=renewing}}

 {{#term=month}}
 ## Month-to-Month

-This agreement continues month-by-month, until one side gives the other notice that it will end after the next month-long period ends.
+This agreement will continue month-by-month{{#trial=yes}} after the trial period ends{{/trial=yes}}, until one side gives the other notice that it will end after the next month-long period ends.
 {{/term=month}}

 ## Termination